 Winner of his first 14 decisions during the ‘86 campaign, Clemens did not lose a game until July.

-He was the dominant leader of a Red Sox pennant-winning season that earned him the Cy Young, MVP, and All-Star Game MVP awards, the last of which he stood as the starting pitcher for the American League, tossing three perfect innings in his hometown of Houston.
+Along with Wade Boggs, he was the dominant leader of a Red Sox pennant-winning season that earned him the Cy Young, MVP, and All-Star Game MVP awards, the last of which he stood as the winning pitcher for the American League, tossing three perfect innings in his hometown of Houston.

-The winningest pitchers born after Pearl Harbor are Greg Maddux (355) and Clemens (354).
+The winningest pitchers born after Pearl Harbor are Greg Maddux (355) and The Rocket (354).

 Roger won seven Cy Young Awards, most period.
-He is the winningest pitcher not in the Hall of Fame, despite never -like Barry Bonds- never once failing a drug test.
+He is the winningest pitcher not in the Hall of Fame, despite never once failing a drug test.

-At age 63, now a father of two major league infielders, Clemens recalls:
+At age 63, now a father of two major league infielders, Clemens shares:

 “Maddux once told me we pitched very much alike.
 We threw strikes first.
 It was always about command for both of us.”